chatzz2030/AI-LAYOFFS/README.md

 3. **Enterprise Software Hit Hardest**: The Enterprise Software sector accounted for **31,600** job losses, making it the most severely impacted sector by absolute numbers.

 ---
-*Disclaimer: The data used in this project is curated for Q1 2026 tracking purposes and should not be used as official financial advice.*